top of page

 Anneliese Troxell

-Anneliese Troxell is the Director of Tiptoz Dance Company and has 21 years of dance teaching experience.
-A former Jill Fitzgerald dancer and instructor, Anneliese has always held a strong connection to her hometown studio, where Tiptoz began.
+Anneliese Troxell is the Director of Kanvas Dance Company and has 25 years of dance teaching experience.
+A former Jill Fitzgerald dancer and instructor, Anneliese has always held a strong connection to her hometown studio, where Kanvas began.
 She studied dance at Kansas State University and graduated with a Master's Degree in Interior Architecture and Product Design in 2010, with an emphasis of study in Dance and Spanish.
 Anneliese is proficient in ballet, jazz, musical theater, modern, contemporary, lyrical, hip hop and tap dance styles.
 Recently Anneliese’s focus has primarily revolved around classical ballet under the artistic advisory of Joyce Yagerline, Emeritus Professor of Dance at Kansas State University.
 Anneliese's choreography has been showcased in numerous events and celebrations to include: Kansas State Spring Dance, Wildcat Student Spotlight, Drums Alive, African American Heritage Celebration (Germany), and Month of the Military Child (Germany) as well as 21 program recitals world wide.
 She was selected as a UDA Allstar Dancer from the United Dance Association in 2004.
 Anneliese has studied dance anatomy and yoga in Europe, Mexico and the US which has helped her to better understand how to protect the dancer's body while also making it stronger.
 Anneliese's contemporary & jazz choreography has been invited to the Star Alliance World Championships on five occasions.
 She regularly attends dance conventions and competitions to further her knowledge of dance technique and industry trends.
 Anneliese developed the SKIES Unlimited and KMC Dance program in Kaiserslautern, Germany for 3 years while living abroad.
 She studied dance simultaneously in London and throughout Germany as well at numerous conventions in the US.
 Conventions include: NUVO, Dance Direct, Move It, Dance Teacher Summit Long Beach and UDMA Chicago.
 Anneliese helped re-instate the Emporia State University dance team, and is heading into her third year as head coach with the ESU Stingers.
 Anneliese travels to choreograph for high school and college dance teams in Kansas.
-Anneliese leads the 3 Tiptoz dance programs and their competition teams.
+Anneliese leads the 2 Kanvas dance programs.

 Mary Yoder